 Accesses the Polygon sub-object

-level, which lets you select all coplanar faces (defined by the
+level, which lets you select polygons beneath the cursor.
+Region

 selection selects multiple polygons within the region.

 Accesses the Element sub-object